-Inside: Here's 6 tips for "the period" talk that will help parents to have shame-free conversations and to prepare their daughter for menstruation.
+Inside: Here’s 6 tips for “the period” talk that will help parents to have shame-free conversations and to prepare their child for menstruation.

 There’s often a stigma surrounding conversation about menstruation, based on past or present cultural norms.
 However, as parents, we can’t shy away from having “the period” talk with our kids if we expect them to make smart, informed decisions about their bodies and sexuality.

 When it’s finally time to sit down with your child and have “the period” talk, it can be awkward at first.
-However, it can also be empowering to give your daughter everything she needs to get through this major transition in her life.
+However, it can also be empowering to give your child everything they need to get through this major transition in their life.

-If you’re worried about communicating the basics and getting her through her first cycle, keep these 6 tips in mind when talking to your daughter about her period.
+If you’re worried about communicating the basics and getting them through their first cycle, keep these 6 tips in mind when talking to your daughter (or female child) about their period.

-Puberty can happen over the course of 2-5 years, so it’s wise to start talking to your daughter about puberty well before she gets her first period.
-That way, she won’t be blindsided by it and embarrassed to tell you what’s happening.
+Puberty can happen over the course of 2-5 years, so it’s wise to start talking to your child about puberty well before they get their first period.
+That way, they won’t be blindsided by it and embarrassed to tell you what’s happening.

 There’s no defined “right time” to start the conversation, but you know your child best.
 Once you learn how to gauge their maturity and the way they learn, you’ll find the right time, trust me.
-If you start the conversation early enough, you can then build on her understanding over a few months or years so she feels completely confident entering puberty.
+If you start the conversation early enough, you can then build on their understanding over a few months or years so they feel completely confident entering puberty.

 Also, be prepared to anticipate and answer any questions your child has.
-Boys and girls can benefit from this knowledge, and they will likely have a lot of questions about puberty and their changing bodies, feminine care products, hormones and reproduction.
+Boys too (or children with male bodies) can benefit from this knowledge, and they will likely have a lot of questions about puberty and their changing bodies, feminine care products, hormones and reproduction.
 The more you refresh your own knowledge of menstruation, the more easily you’ll be able to navigate their questions.

 Mothers can certainly relate to the feelings that come along with your first cycle.
 Having your first period can feel scary, embarrassing and isolating.
-Chances are, there are some girls her age that haven’t gotten theirs yet, so she’s likely feeling vulnerable and “different” than her peers.
-As her mom, you can provide valuable insight into her experience by making sure she knows that every young woman goes through it, including you.
+Chances are, there are some kids their age that haven’t gotten theirs yet, so they’re likely feeling vulnerable and “different” than their peers.
+As their mom, you can provide valuable insight into their experience by making sure they know that everyone with a female body goes through it, including you.

 If you’re a dad, don’t back away from this conversation.

-It is really important that dads are talking to daughters about periods too, with some great research backing up the need for these conversations to happen.
+It is really important that dads are talking to kids about periods too, with some great research backing up the need for these conversations to happen.

 You are in a unique position to break the stigma that surrounds men and menstruation.
-Showing your daughter that this is not embarrassing for you can help her feel more prepared to take on the world as an unashamed young woman.
-Doing some research together can help her feel less alone as well, and help her see that there are plenty of people who have the same questions and feelings she has.
+Showing your child that this is not embarrassing for you can help them feel more prepared to take on the world as an unashamed young person.
+Doing some research together can help them feel less alone as well, and help them see that there are plenty of people who have the same questions and feelings they have.

 It’s no secret that your first period feels completely inconvenient and frustrating.
 Even grown women get frustrated from time to time!
-However, there’s obviously much more going on with your daughter’s body, aside from an annoying monthly disruption to her routine.
-Sometimes, it can help to explain why women have periods – ultimately, it is the reason women can carry babies and produce new life.
+However, there’s obviously much more going on with your child’s body, aside from an annoying monthly disruption to their routine.
+Sometimes, it can help to explain why females have periods – ultimately, it is the reason females can carry babies and produce new life.

-While it doesn’t always make the symptoms go away, knowing exactly what is happening in her body can reassure her that it is working properly, which can be comforting in the midst of a mess of hormones.
+While it doesn’t always make the symptoms go away, knowing exactly what is happening in their body can reassure them that it is working properly, which can be comforting in the midst of a mess of hormones.
 Explaining the big picture of menstruation can make dealing with a monthly period a bit less frustrating at first.

 You can read this blogpost, to learn more about the different types of menstruation products are available.

 There are some answers that parents just don’t have, and there are some conversations that are best had with a medical professional.
-If your daughter is prone to embarrassment or is reluctant to have “the talk” with you, find a doctor or outside mentor she can count on.
+If your child is prone to embarrassment or is reluctant to have “the talk” with you, find a doctor or outside mentor they can count on.

 Doctors can offer professional advice and speak clinically about the body, which can often make teens feel more comfortable during conversations about their own biology.
-She may realize that a doctor isn’t looking to embarrass her or call her out, but help her understand why her body is changing from an objective, educational standpoint.
+They may realize that a doctor isn’t looking to embarrass them or call them out, but help them understand why their body is changing from an objective, educational standpoint.

-Sometimes, girls just don’t want to get too personal with the people they live with when they’re going through so many changes.
-A more distant female mentor can also help your daughter understand this experience while maintaining her independence.
-Try not to take it personally – she may just need a little separation to figure it out as much as she can on her own.
+Sometimes, tweens just don’t want to get too personal with the people they live with when they’re going through so many changes.
+A more distant female mentor can also help your child understand this experience while maintaining their independence.
+Try not to take it personally – they may just need a little separation to figure it out as much as they can on their own.

 Be patient with yourself and your partner as well.
-It’s likely been quite a while since you experienced your first period, or since you’ve had to talk to anyone about puberty, so it’s not uncommon to be a little clumsy at first during conversation.
-Just remember that as a parent, you are her biggest advocate and she will lean on you to help get her through this one.
+It’s likely been quite a while since you experienced your first period, or since you’ve had to talk to anyone about puberty, so it’s not uncommon to be a little clumsy at first during the conversation.
+Just remember that as a parent, you are their biggest advocate and they will lean on you to help get them through this one.